MHA-RAG: Improving Efficiency, Accuracy, and Consistency by Encoding Exemplars as Soft Prompts: Introduction

 \section{Introduction}

-With the rapid scaling of model parameters, tuning Foundation Models for domain adaptation has become increasingly challenging due to both computational and data constraints.
-As an alternative, In-Context Learning (ICL) has emerged as a training-free adaptation strategy \citep{ xie2021explanation, min2022rethinking}.
-Rather than updating model parameters through gradient descent, ICL conditions the model at inference time by providing a small set of task-specific exemplars directly in the input prompt.
-Pioneering work such as GPT-3 \citep{brown2020language} demonstrated that LLMs exhibit strong in-context learning capabilities when presented with exemplars in natural-language form.
-Subsequent studies in \cite{wei2022chain} show that adding chain-of-thought exemplars further enhances performance by encouraging LLMs to generate intermediate reasoning steps.
-Remarkably, in certain settings, ICL has even outperformed fine-tuning-based methods \citep{mosbach2023few, pingua2025medical, mallen2022not}.
+Fine-tuning is the standard approach for adapting foundation models to a domain by acquiring the skills needed to solve a specific task.
+In practice, foundation models are often adapted via Parameter-Efficient Fine-Tuning (PEFT), such as LoRA \cite{hu2022lora}, which updates only a small subset of the model’s weights to save training cost while preserving performance \cite{han2024parameter}.
+However, both full fine-tuning and PEFT have two key drawbacks.
+First, they require modifying the foundation model itself: in multi-tenant settings where a single backbone must serve users with distinct tasks (Tasks A, B, and C in Figure~\ref{fig:mha-esp-intro}), the server is forced to maintain and route to a separate adapter for every user-task pair \cite{wen2023batched}.
+Second, the upfront training cost remains high: adapting a massive model demands substantial computation resources and data, an expense that grows with model size \cite{hu2022lora}.

-Despite its promise, ICL faces three fundamental limitations.
-First, representing exemplars in textual format leads to \textbf{increasing inference cost}, because attention complexity quadratically grows with context length \citep{vaswani2017attention}.
-Second, RAG has been shown to give \textbf{unsatisfiable performance} in domains with out-of-distribution data \citep{yu2024evaluation, gupta2024comprehensive}.
-Third, ICL is highly sensitive to exemplar order (\textbf{examplar-order variance}): prior studies demonstrate that reordering exemplars can cause substantial performance fluctuations \citep{pezeshkpour2023large, zheng2023large}, and we observe similar phenomenon in our own experiments (see Table \ref{tab:order_variance}).
+As an alternative, In-Context Learning (ICL) has emerged as a training-free ``plug-and-play'' adaptation strategy \cite{ xie2021explanation, min2022rethinking}.
+Rather than updating model parameters through gradient descent, ICL conditions the model at inference time by providing a small set of task-specific exemplars directly in the input prompt, as shown in Figure \ref{fig:mha-esp-intro}.
+Pioneering work such as \cite{brown2020language, wei2022chain} demonstrated that models exhibit strong in-context learning when presented with exemplars in natural-language form.
+Remarkably, in certain settings, ICL has even outperformed fine-tuning-based methods \cite{mallen2022not,mosbach2023few, pingua2025medical}.